 2. Register Early

 Popular events sell out fast!
 Registering early not only guarantees your spot but often comes with a discount.
 The limited 'Early Bird' tickets for GrrCON were priced at $90, compared to the regular admission cost of $150 — and that’s not even including discounts for students and the military.
 Many cons, including SHMOOCON, are known to sell out in SECONDS!
+Consider volunteering; It can be incredibly rewarding, offering networking while often including free entry to the event!
+I volunteered with Circle City Con in Indiana for five years, and I genuinely loved every moment of it!

 3. Plan Your Schedule...or Don't